ttu/dotnet-fake-json-server/README.md

 }
 ```

 For performance reasons `EagerDataReload` can be changed to _false_.
-Then the data is reloaded from the file only when DataStore is initialized and when the data is updated.
+Then the data is reloaded from the file only when Data Store is initialized and when the data is updated.

 If `EagerDataReload` is _false_ and JSON file is updated manually, reload endpoint must be called if new data will be queried before any updates.

 #### Reload

-Reload endpoint can be used to reload JSON data from the file to DataStore.
+Reload endpoint can be used to reload JSON data from the file to Data Store.
 Endoint is in Admin controller, so it is usable also with Swagger.

 ```sh
 $ curl -X POST http://localhost:57602/admin/reload --data ""